vboussange/PhDthesis/draft/intro.md

 - Evolution: modification of living species through reproduction, mutation and natural selection
 - Eco evolution: interaction between ecology and evolution \cite{Hendry+2016}.
   - Recognized that evolution can be rapid and occur on similar time scales as ecology \cite{Hairston2005}
+  - the effect of ecological change on evolution has long been a focus of scientific research.
+The reverse effect gas only recently captured our attention \cite{Schoener2011} --> this is eco-evolutionary dynamics
+  - evolution might have shaped ecological networks --> \cite{Bastolla2009}
   - review on eco-evo: \cite{Pelletier2009}
 - Empirical evidences of eco-evolutionary dynamics (in p14 if \cite{Govaert2019a}):
   - spatial variation in biotic interactions (geographic mosaic of coevolution; Thompson, 2005),